Trackunit/developer-hub/api-docs/custom-field-definitions.md

 - **Iris App** - An app may contribute field definitions when it is installed
 - **Trackunit** - Trackunit defines a number of standard fields to aid interoperability.

 When creating a definition using this API it will always be owned by your customer account.
+It is however possible to retrieve all 3 types using the API.

 ## Data sharing